han-yaeger/yaeger-tutorial/docs/player-controlled.md

-# Adding a player controlled Entity
+# Adding a player controlled entity

 The player will control Hanny by using the arrow keys.
 Again we will use a `DynamicSpriteEntity`.